famelis/wsl2-x11/README.md

 + In WSL after **cd "/mnt/c/Users/&lt;yourUserName>/VcXsrv"** run **"bash ./1_wsl_prepare_files.sh"**
 + In Administrator's Powershell after **cd "C:\Users\\&lt;yourUserName>\VcXsrv"** run **".\2_admin_copy_files.bat"**
 + After the above you can run either **"bash init_x.sh"** in WSL or **".\init_x.bat"** in Administrator's Powershell to see the windowed Desktop Environment to appear (fingers crossed...)
 + If you want the windowed Desktop Environment to be started when your login then create a symlink (short-cut) of the **"init_x.bat"**, cut it, go to your Startup directory.
 (Win-X -> Run -> shell:startup) and paste it there.
+The same shortcut can be placed in the desktop for easy access.
 + In order to be able to run x11 apps (eg xterm) from the WSL Debian terminal, which is out of the Desktop, place at the begining of your **.bashrc** the following
 ```bash
 export LIBGL_ALWAYS_INDIRECT=1